Who is it for?

 The modules will be delivered online and face-to-face.
 The length and delivery method of each module will vary.
 For information about these modules and the academic content of each one, please visit the official partner website.

-Please note: as a LEAP student you will spend a minimum of 2 weeks (typically once a year in November or March) studying face to face in Manchester or Liverpool in order to complete your chosen pathway.
+Please note: as a LEAP student you will spend a minimum of 2 weeks (typically once a year in November) studying face to face in Manchester or Liverpool in order to complete your chosen pathway.

 How will OCBA prioritise applicants?